 1. What is the minimum education required in order to challenge the Board Examination?

-2,200 hours of massage therapy education (2 years full-time or 3 years by distance learning).
+2,200 hours of massage therapy education (generally 2 years full-time or 3 years by distance learning).

 2. What information do I need to provide in order to write the Examination?

-Clean criminal record check (ncl. vulnerable sector search); copy of your current CPR level C and Standard First Aid certificate; copy of your massage school transcript; completed exam application form and payment.
+Clean criminal record check (incl. vulnerable sector search); copy of your current CPR level C and Standard First Aid certificate; copy of your massage school transcript; completed exam application form and payment.

 3. When are the Examinations held, and where?